ibm-cloud-docs/solution-tutorials/vpc-vpn.md

 In addition there will be a collection of IKE and IPsec configuration parameters that the VPNs must agree.

-In this tutorial there is a left side (on premises) and a right side (in the cloud) of the architecture as shown in the diagram above.
+In this tutorial there is a left side (on-premises) and a right side (in the cloud) of the architecture as shown in the diagram above.
 The left strongswan vsi can not be configured until the IP address of the remote VPN is known.
 So let us create the right side VPC/VPN.
 This can be done by simply running the